Kol Ami — The Northern Virginia Reconstructionist Community

 For some congregants our response will be to support you, whether it is medical or food deliveries, a little extra funds to get through the week, connection with social services or connection with one another.
 For some congregants, we count our blessings that we can safely and with some security shelter in place.
 Perhaps like the Four Children at the Passover Seder, each of us has something to give and some things we need.

 If one of your needs is to give back or thank and recognize others at this time, our Tikkun Olam and Care & Concern Committees humbly offer the following recommendations:

 In true Kol Ami fashion, virtually everyone has stepped up in extraordinary ways during this extraordinary time.
 For this I feel so blessed.
 We’ll continue doing what we can.
 If you are able to provide funding or volunteer time, please consider the options above.
 If you are struggling with needs of your own, please contact Rabbi Gilah or the Care & Concern Committee.

 Together we will get through this time of physical isolation with an extra dose of compassion, generosity and gratitude for the blessings in our lives and in our community.

-(on behalf of Rabbi Gilah, the Tikkun Olam and Care & Concern Committees)
+Rabbi Gilah and the Tikkun Olam and Care & Concern Committees